gost/server/docs/gost_installation.md

 In browser open http://localhost:8080/v1.0 to test if the server is running

-In browser op http://localhost:8080 to test if the dashbaord is working
+In browser op http://localhost:8080 to test if the dashboard is working

 ## Install from Binaries